aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/UnitySample/README.md

 ## Unity Integration Samples

-To test the integrations with Unity, open the Unity sample project (`UnitySample`) with Unity 2021.
+To test the integrations with Unity, open the Unity sample project (`UnitySample`) with Unity 2021 (or above).

 ### Unity: Guest Identity and Rest API test level